The 5 Stages Of Love: Moving Through Relationships One Step At A Time

-One of the issues surrounding the first stages is that people are often oblivious to (or don’t want to acknowledge) red flags and any possible warning signs from a personality aspect.
-The bliss that is felt in this stage becomes so overpowering that it can make any negative aspect seem like a minor footnote.
+One of the issues surrounding the first stages is that people are often oblivious to (or don’t want to acknowledge) red flags and warning signs that may point to personality or compatibility issues later in the relationship.
+The bliss felt in this stage can become so overpowering that it makes any potentially negative aspect seem like a minor footnote.

 This stage can vary in length, too.
 For many, it’s a matter of a few months; for others, it can be as long as a couple of years.
 Of all the stages, most newly bonded couples report that this one is the most fun, but it is also the least sustainable.
 Some don’t want to advance past this stage or think that when things begin to change, something is wrong with the relationship.
-This can cause people to jump from relationship to relationship so that they can experience the fun and joy that the newlywed stage brings with it.
+This can cause people to jump from relationship to relationship to experience the fun and joy that the newlywed stage brings.

-This is also a time for focusing on similarities, even if there is an ignorance of flaws.
-And aside from living together or getting married, the newlywed stage is also where you spend the most time with that new significant other.
+This is also a time for focusing on similarities, and aside from living together or getting married, the newlywed stage is where you spend the most time with that new significant other.
 So much time is spent together that you may not even be able to imagine your life without them.
 Many couples also avoid conflict in this stage for fear it will ruin the bliss or drive the other person away at a time when the bond is at its most intense.

 Stage 2: The “Settling In” Stage

 When you and your partner learn about and begin to accept each other’s imperfections, it can lead to the foundations of a truly healthy relationship.
-Seeing those behaviors or weaknesses that you don’t really like becomes a reality.
-It doesn’t mean that you aren’t in love with that person anymore; it’s just that the rose-colored glasses have come off, and not every single thing about them is perfect.
+Recognizing the behaviors or “weaknesses” in your partner doesn’t mean that you aren’t in love with that person anymore; it’s just that the “rose-colored glasses” have come off, and not everything about them seems so perfect anymore.

 Stage 3: The Disappointment Stage

 For couples that can communicate healthily, this is where you can begin to see positive progress and advance to the next stage of love.
-In this stage, many couples aren’t comfortable with disagreements or may be scared to address them, so instead of getting conflicts out in the open, both partners can harbor negative feelings that never get expressed.
+In this stage, many couples aren’t comfortable with disagreements or may be scared to address them, so instead of getting conflicts out in the open, both partners can harbor negative feelings and resentments that never get expressed.